syeo66/voidweaver/README.md

 - **Inconsistent volume**: Use Track mode for consistent levels

 ### **Performance**
-- **Slow loading**: App uses advanced caching - performance improves with use
+- **Slow loading**: App uses HTTP/2 and advanced caching - performance improves with use
 - **Missing covers**: Check server configuration for cover art support
 - **Sync issues**: Use pull-to-refresh or restart app if needed